 Waste Control Specialists was formed in 1995 by Valhi and another entity.
 Waste Control Specialists assumed certain liabilities of the other owner and such liabilities exceeded the carrying value of the assets contributed by the other owner.
 Consequently, all of Waste Control Specialists' net losses or net income will accrue to the Company for financial reporting purposes until Waste Control Specialists reports positive equity attributable to the other owner.
-Accordingly, no minority interest in Waste Control Specialists' net assets is reported at June 30, 1999, and no minority interest in Waste Control Specialists' net earnings or losses is expected to be reported at least through the remainder of 1999.
+Accordingly, no minority interest in Waste Control Specialists' net assets or net losses is reported at September 30, 1999, and no minority interest in Waste Control Specialists' net assets, net earnings or net losses is expected to be reported at least through the remainder of 1999.